 Testing anti-inflammation approach to treat burns and scarring is key step in therapeutic development and potential progression to clinical testing

-DURHAM, NORTH CAROLINA – 17 May 2022 – Today, Carocell Bio has announced that it has received approval from the Health Research Authority (HRA) to test its lead candidate proprietary peptide JEL3108 in human burns and reconstructive surgery tissue samples.
+GREATER MANCHESTER, UK – 17 May 2022 – Today, Carocell Bio has announced that it has received approval from the Health Research Authority (HRA) to test its lead candidate proprietary peptide JEL3108 in human burns and reconstructive surgery tissue samples.
 The approval, which was received alongside a favourable research ethics committee opinion, will permit ex vivo human preclinical testing at Buckinghamshire Healthcare NHS Trust.
 The preclinical study will test Carocell Bio’s anti-inflammation approach to treating severe burns and preventing scar formation after surgery, based upon proprietary peptides that target the body’s intracellular inflammation cascade.

 The project is a collaboration with Professor Fadi Issa, Associate Professor of Burns and Plastic Surgery at the University of Oxford and Consultant Plastic Surgeon, Buckinghamshire Healthcare NHS Trust.
 Professor Issa is a world-leading researcher on the treatment of immune-mediated diseases including transplant rejection, with significant experience of the clinical management of burns and scars – an area of significant unmet clinical need.